-Over many years we develop a sense of what makes us feel good.
-We store this in our memories and when faced with a difficult situation we often resort to that feel-good solution to counter the difficult situation we are experiencing.
+Over time we develop a sense of what makes us feel good.
+We store this in our memories and when faced with a difficult situation we often resort to that feel-good solution to counter the difficult situation we are currently experiencing.

 We then reinforce this through a learning process creating solid practices that become sub-conscious and automated.

 There are a few aggravating factors that make you more susceptible to emotional eating.